-As an initialization step, we choose probability $p>0$ to control communication rounds, probabilities $q_i>0$ for each client $i\in[n]$ to control local gradient steps and initial control variates (or shifts) $h_{i,0}\in\R^d$ to control the client drift.
-Besides, we fix the step-size $\gamma>0$ and assume that all clients commence with the same local model, namely $x_{1,0}=\dots = x_{n,0}\in \R^d$.
+As an initialization step, we choose a probability $p>0$ to control communication rounds, probabilities $q_i>0$ for each client $i\in[n]$ to control local gradient steps, and initial control variates (or shifts) ${\red h_{i,0}} \in\R^d$ to control client drift.
+Besides, we fix the stepsize $\gamma>0$ and assume that all clients commence with the same local model, namely $x_{1,0}=\dots = x_{n,0}\in \R^d$.
 Then, each iteration of the method comprises two stages, the local stage and the communication stage, operating probabilistically.
 Specifically, the probabilistic nature of these stages is the following.
 The local stage requires computation only with some predefined probability; otherwise, the stage is void.
 Similarly, the communication stage requires synchronization between all clients only with probability $p$; otherwise, the stage is void.
 In the local stage (lines 5--7), all clients $i\in[n]$ in parallel update their local variables $(\hat x_{i,t+1},{\red \hh_{i,t+1}})$ using values $(x_{i,t},{\red h_{i,t}})$ from previous iterate either by computing the local gradient $\nabla f_i(x_{i,t})$ or by just copying the previous values.
 Afterward, in the communication stage (lines 8--13), all clients in parallel update their local variables $(x_{i,t+1}, {\red h_{i,t+1}})$ from $(\hat x_{i,t+1}, {\red \hh_{i,t+1}})$ by either averaging across the clients or copying previous values.